 However, it is an entrapment I’m willing to endure, for I feel that having the love and respect of someone – someone willing to spend their life with you – is worth the pain.
 Especially if they see you and understand you for who you really are.
 I know plenty of people that are polyamorous or polygamous and I have the utmost respect for them.
 I just have a hard enough time with the drama of being with one person, I have serious doubts I could handle being in multiple relationships at the same time, not to say I would not like to try.

 Being bisexual and being in a monogamous relationship has not always been easy for me though.
 In fact, almost every single woman I was with before my current fiancé, I cheated on (with men).
 I sought out that which I could only get from men I would have affairs with – the warmth, the strength and the masculinity of another man.
 Then in turned enjoyed being with me.
 I rarely dated men, it was almost exclusively purely sexual, but it was sex that being with a woman did not offer.
 Being with women sexually (for me) is just as rewarding as being with men, it’s just different.

-When then did I cheat with the previous women I had been with and I have not with the one I’m with currently?
+Then why did I cheat on the previous women I had been with and I have not with the one I’m with currently?